DTJF/fbdoc/ReadMe.md

 Welcome to the *fb-doc* package.
-It's a tool for generating documentation from and for FreeBasic source code.
-Rather than creating the documentation output directly, *fb-doc* is designed to close the gap between FreeBasic (= FB) and C syntax to allow for using any C / C++ documentation tool-chain.
+It's a tool for generating documentation from and for FreeBASIC (= FB) source code.
+Rather than creating the documentation output directly, *fb-doc* is designed to close the gap between FB and C syntax to allow for using any C / C++ documentation tool-chain.
 Also it supports the creation of documentational comments in the source and it can get extended via external plugins.